 CE 490 Advanced Topics 4 Cr.

 A course that provides instruction in an area of the instructor's special competence and student interests.
 Advanced topics would be presented in such areas as air pollution control, water and wastewater treatment, bioremediation, and nuclear radiation.
-Prerequisite: senior standing.
-(Occasionally).
+Prerequisite: Senior standing.
+Offered: Occasionally.

 EC 106 The Structure and Operation of the World Economy 3 Cr.